 Getting Back in the Game

 A rehabilitation program also can help you stay fit as you recover.
-Rehabilitation may be part of your treatment program and can include exercise, manual therapy from a physical therapist, and technology such as ultrasound that helps relieve pain, promote healing, and warm up muscles before stretching.
+If rehabilitation ("rehab" for short) is part of your treatment program it might include exercise, manual therapy from a physical therapist, and ultrasound or other technology to help relieve pain and promote healing.

-Once you've recovered, you might need new protective gear to protect the injured body part.
+When you've recovered, you might need new protective gear to protect an injured body part.
 This can include modified shoes, tape to provide extra support, or additional padding to protect against a direct blow.

 To help prevent reinjury, be sure to warm up before practice and games.
-Remember to take it slow when you first get back to your sport and gradually build back up to your preinjury level.
+Take it slow when you first get back to your sport and gradually build back up to your preinjury level.

-Also, know your limits.
-If the previously injured part (or any body part) begins to hurt, stop immediately and rest.
-Seek medical attention right away if the pain continues.
-After all, pain is your body's way of telling you something isn't right.
+Most importantly, know your limits.
+Check in with your body: if a previously injured area (or any body part) begins to hurt, stop right away and rest.
+Get help from a doctor if the pain continues.
+Pain is your body's way of saying something isn't right.